Home

 A: Abraham's Lincoln.

-Q: What's purple and burns?
+Q: What's fruity and burns?

 A: The Grape Fire of London